This is a repeat of an item I wrote a couple of years ago. I thought you might enjoy reading it.

 Over the last couple of years on at least five occasions, something weird and wonderful has happened to me that I can not explain except that it is a series of the most incredible coincidences I have ever experienced.
 I am writing this up in the hopes that a reader will be able to point out what I am missing in understanding it.

 Here goes: I grew up gambling and playing games.
 My family always played games, Monopoly, card games, rummy, etc. So, I started as a child.
-I also grew up on the west side of Chicago which was to put it nicely, a joe-six-pack neighborhood.
+I also grew up on the west side of Chicago which was, to put it nicely, a joe-six-pack neighborhood.
 I was pitching pennies with my friends from the time I was 10 years old.
 I saw this as just another form of game playing only if you won you got to keep the money.
 As I grew up I played cards, dice, shot pool and bowled for money, regularly.

 If you are unfamiliar with the Nobu Restaurants, here is a brief introduction from Wikipedia: “Nobuyuki “Nobu” Matsuhisa … is a Japanese celebrity chef and restaurateur known for his fusion cuisine blending traditional Japanese dishes with Peruvian ingredients.
 His signature dish is black cod in miso.
 He has restaurants bearing his name in several countries.

 I have eaten and loved sushi since my introduction to it in the early 1970’s.
-But, the experience that we have every time we go to Nobu is amazing.
+But, the experience that we have every time we go to Nobu is off the charts.
 The service is excellent, thorough, but not intrusive.
 The food quality exceeds every other sushi restaurant I have eaten at.
 Even the background music is special.
 And, finally, they serve cappuccino afterwards instead of traditional Japanese tea.
 I love cappuccino after a meal.

 Here is where the magic comes in.
 The last five times we have eaten there, I have walked out feeling wonderful, bordering on euphoric.
 It is usually early evening and we go to play video poker for an hour or two before retiring for the evening.